DISTRHO/PawPaw/README.md

  - Define each plugin project in its own file, to make it easy to support new plugins via pull-request
  - Package the entire collection as an installer

-Additonally, PawPaw is used to build library dependencies for [Carla](https://github.com/falkTX/Carla) and [JACK2](https://github.com/jackaudio/jack2).
+Additionally, PawPaw is used to build library dependencies for [Carla](https://github.com/falkTX/Carla) and [JACK2](https://github.com/jackaudio/jack2).